-Students define their learning targets with the teacher, how they plan to meet learning goals and articulate how they will demonstrate mastery with evidence of learning.
+Students define their learning targets with the teacher, how they plan to meet learning goals, and articulate how they will demonstrate mastery with evidence of learning.
 The student’s voice is encouraged because now they are more invested in how and what they learn.
-They are encouraged to attend meetings and participate by brainstorming ideas.
-Each student working alone or with others where they use the design thinking process around different topics either individually or in groups.
+They are encouraged to attend meetings and participate in brainstorming ideas.
+Each student is working alone or with others where they use the design thinking process around different topics either individually or in groups.
 They are responsible for how they design and meet their learning goals.
 They demonstrate evidence of their learning and their participation in a group.

-This is where students take on a leadership role around their passions, interests, or what they want to do to make a difference.
+This is where learners take on a leadership role around their passions, interests, or what they want to do to make a difference.
 They believe in the cause to the point that it drives everything they are doing now.
 They self-direct their learning and take responsibility for the outcomes.
 The teacher takes on the role of advisor, providing feedback and any support needed in finding connections and resources to meet goals around what each learner believes is their purpose for learning.
 They take on their purpose to make a difference and change the status quo.
-This is where students are advocating for others and what they believe in and have autonomy and agency.
-You may see students running for office, for school boards, for planning commissions, or running political campaigns.
+This is where learners are advocating for others and what they believe in and have autonomy and agency.
+You may see learners running for office, for school boards, for planning commissions, or running political campaigns.
 Their voice not only matters, in their leadership role they make sure their voice is heard.

 “Young people want to be heard.
 They have ideas and perspective on their lives and the world around them, and when their voice is incorporated in learning, good things happen.”
 [Source: McCarthy, John.
 Activating Student Voice Empowers Learning. p.65]